 Over the past 15 years, there have been several studies examining the potential for increased passenger rail service west of Harrisburg.
-These studies varied from extending the existing Keystone Service to Pittsburgh, to implementing commuter rail service between Pittsburgh and Latrobe, to adding another daily Pennsylvanian train.
-The previous studies along the Altoona–Pittsburgh corridor indicate that there is continued interest in expanded passenger rail service.
-The Altoona–Pittsburgh Passenger Rail Study is an effort by PennDOT to explore the feasibility of additional passenger rail service, in particular, commuter service on the 117-mile corridor between Altoona, PA, and Pittsburgh, PA.
+These studies have varied from extending the existing Keystone Service to Pittsburgh, to implementing commuter rail service between Pittsburgh and Latrobe, to adding another daily Pennsylvanian train.
+The previous studies along the Altoona–Pittsburgh corridor indicated that there is continued interest in expanded passenger rail service.
+The Altoona–Pittsburgh Passenger Rail Study was an effort by PennDOT to explore the feasibility of additional passenger rail service, in particular, commuter service on the 117-mile corridor between Altoona, PA, and Pittsburgh, PA.

-The study identifies capital cost estimates ranging from $1.2 billion to $3.7 billion (with the addition of a third track) to support passenger rail start-up service for a forecasted 531 to 840 daily one-way riders.
+The study identified capital cost estimates ranging from $1.2 billion to $3.7 billion (with the addition of a third track) to support passenger rail start-up service for a forecasted 531 to 840 daily one-way riders.
 The capital cost estimates do not include right-of-way acquisition, environmental remediation, or Norfolk-Southern-related costs for access or liability.